- Home

 Treating water from groundwater sources

-Groundwater is the water found underground in the cracks and spaces in soil, sand and rock which is naturally replenished by surface water from precipitation, streams and rivers.
+Groundwater is found underground in cracks and spaces in soil, sand and rock, which is naturally replenished by surface water from rain, streams and rivers.
+These rocks, which are also known as aquifers, can store billions of litres of water.

 Treating water from reservoirs